luiarthur/padawan/_drafts/old/vimWithTmux.md

       even log off the server while the job runs.
 Without the ampersand, you cannot use the terminal until the job is finished.
 If you exit the server before the job is done, your job stops and your results will not be saved.
+Therefore, add `&` at the end of your commands when you have long-running jobs.
+    - Also, if you plan to run many jobs, you should add `nice` before your command. (e.g. `nice Rscript myFile.R &`) This basically prevents you from becoming a server hog who uses most of the resources on the server.
-4. Send results back to your computer
+5. Send results back to your computer
-    - `sftp get myOutput.rda`
+    - `get myOutput.rda`

 INSERT VIDEO HERE